Prakashmakavana/Game-Management-System-Website/README.md

 # Game-Management-System-Website
 Technologies: HTML | CSS | JavaScript | Bootstrap
-Designed and developed a game management platform tailored for gamers, providing an interactive and responsive user experience.
-The project features:
+Designed and Developed a Game Management Platform Tailored for Gamers, Providing an Interactive and Responsive User Experience.
+The Project Features:
-Game Administration – Allows administrators to create, update, and manage games seamlessly.
+Game Administration – Allows Administrators to Create, Update, and Manage Games Seamlessly.
-Category Management – Enables administrators to add, edit, and organize game categories efficiently.
+Category Management – Enables Administrators to Add, Edit, and Organize Game Categories Efficiently.
-Dashboard Analytics – Provides a real-time summary of total categories, total games, and key statistics for better decision-making.
+Dashboard Analytics – Provides a Real-Time Summary of Total Categories, Total Games, and key Statistics for Better Decision-making.
-Responsive UI – Built using *Bootstrap* to ensure a seamless experience across devices.
+Responsive UI – Built using Bootstrap to Ensure a Seamless Experience across Devices.
-Interactive & Engaging Design – Optimized for gamers with an intuitive and visually appealing interface.
+Interactive & Engaging Design – Optimized for Gamers with an Intuitive and Visually appealing Interface.
-This Project highlights front-end development skills, UI/UX , and experience in building admin dashboards for content management.
+This Project Highlights Front-end Development Skills, UI/UX , and Experience in building Admin Dashboards for Game Management.